-- 2. Law Enforcement Officers' Responsibilities - a.
-At the time of booking: - (1) Complete and sign Application for Petition. - (2) Complete and sign Probable Cause Declaration. - (3) Submit California Department of Justice forms JUS 8716/8717 form on all felony cases. - (4) Notify the youth's parent/guardian of the youth's arrest, detention, and location in person, by telephone, or note left at residence. - (5) Escort the youth to the booking area and wait until the youth is medically screened and paperwork checked and accepted by the Custody Intake Officer of the Day (CIOD) or Juvenile Hall Duty Officer (DO).
+- (4) Notify the youth's parent/guardian of the youth's arrest, detention, and location in person, by telephone, or note left at residence. - (5) Escort the youth to the booking area and wait until the youth is medically screened and paperwork checked and accepted by the Custody Intake Officer of the Day (CIOD). - b.

-b.
 Within twenty-four (24) hours, submit complete police reports by hand delivery or by fax.
-If the youth has been arrested for a misdemeanor and identified as a Commercial Sexual Exploitation of Children (CSEC) victim/Human Trafficking Victim, the complete police report must be submitted when the youth is booked into JH.
+If the youth has been arrested for a misdemeanor and identified as a Commercial Sexual Exploitation of Children (CSEC) Victim/Human Trafficking Victim, the complete police report must be submitted when the youth is booked into JH.